demographizer/measles/README.md

+Methods
+---

 The dependent variable is measles cases, operationalized in the “measles” variable, which measures the measles cases per 100,000 persons by state.
 Our independent variable is vaccination coverage, operationalized in the “vaccination” variable, which estimates the vaccination coverage in percentage for measles, mumps, and rubella (MMR) by state.
 These are both expressed as continuous variables in Table 1 below.

 **Table 1.
 Descriptive Statistics of All States Including Washington D.C.**